 Founder, StopAfib.org

 P.S.
 This is your opportunity to discover how you can begin to get your life back, just like so many others have after attending the conference.
-Purchase access to the recordings today (and access them inside the StopAfib.org Library).
+Register today, and we’ll see you in August.